ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/programming-resources-directory/nix-and-nixos.md

 You want to look for the derivation with the schema **\<name\>-\<version\>-doc** (i.e: **/nix/store/hm52g3a64jlyzd64320cl06x9bl9ipyb-lua-5.2.4-doc**.)
-If it's not there, try looking in the main derivation for the language under **\<derivation\>/share/** for a directory named **doc**.
+If it's not there, try looking in the main derivation for the package under **\<derivation\>/share/** for a directory named **doc**.
 Keep in mind that it might not exist for that package.